Mistakes to Avoid When Filing Bankruptcy

 2. Getting A Retirement Loan or Cashing In An IRA Instead Of Filing Bankruptcy – Many people put off the inevitable by borrowing from a 401(k) or cashing out their IRA in order to pay credit cards.
 You are not required to do that.
 It is better to address the underlying problem and save your retirement, because Social Security may not be around when you need it.
 If it is around, you certainly will not receive enough to live on comfortably.
 So, before you reach for retirement funds, you should learn how bankruptcy might benefit you.

-4. Reaffirming Burdensome Debt – You can reaffirm (keep) any of your secured debts.
+4. Reaffirming Burdensome Debt – You can reaffirm (keep) any of your secured debts (if you are current on them at the time of signing the reaffirmation agreement).
 Do not reaffirm debts that are unreasonable.
-Doing so will make it difficult or impossible for your to recover financially.
+Doing so will make it difficult or impossible for you to recover financially.

 5. Having Too Much Cash – You are limited on how much cash you can protect in a bankruptcy case, but determining just how much cash you can protect requires a review of several factors.
 That’s the purpose of a Free Initial Consultation.

 6. Large Credit Card Usage In The Two Years Before Filing Bankruptcy – Significant cash advances, balance transfers or purchases in the 24 months before filing will be a reason for choosing a Chapter 13 bankruptcy over a Chapter 7 bankruptcy.
 The issue is whether or not you were incurring the debt at a time that you could not afford to repay it.
-If the credit card company can show that, then you may be stuck with that credit card debt in a Chapter 7.
+If the credit card company can show that, then you may be stuck with that credit card debt in Chapter 7.
+The most important look back period is the 90 days prior to filing bankruptcy.
 You should discuss this with your attorney.

 8. Transferring Assets – Assets transferred in anticipation of filing bankruptcy may be recovered by the Trustee in a Chapter 7 as a fraudulent transfer.
 In a Chapter 13, it would cause your plan payment to increase.
 Besides, you can protect your stuff while it’s in your possession or control, but not after you have given it to someone.
 Before transferring anything of substantial value, be sure to consult with your attorney.